Please ensure Javascript is enabled for purposes of website accessibility

 Having a UCC lien in place is fairly standard practice.
 Still, it can cause headaches for your business.
 If you took out a merchant cash advance or other expensive form of business financing, a blanket UCC filing on your credit reports could make it tough to secure more affordable financing options in the future.

-Plus, if a creditor doesn’t terminate the UCC lien or you experience some other problem with one, it can be a headache to deal with.
+Plus, it can be a headache if a creditor doesn’t terminate the UCC lien or you experience some other problem with one.
 You can get assistance from the Secretary of State, but most people don’t want to spend the time dealing with UCC lien issues on their own.
 That’s why it can be helpful to enlist the help of an attorney when you need to dispute a UCC lien or resolve another issue related to one.

-Tayne Law has been helping clients resolve business debt problems for more than two decades.
-If you’re not sure whether you need a qualified debt relief attorney, contact us for a free phone consultation.
+Tayne Law has been helping clients resolve business debt problems for over two decades.
+If you’re unsure whether you need a qualified debt relief attorney, contact us for a free phone consultation.
 We can discuss the issues you’re facing and some of the potential solutions you can pursue.
 There’s no obligation to speak with us about our services.
-So give us a call at (866) 890-7337 or fill out our short contact form.
-All conversations are confidential and we never share or sell your information.
+So call our law firm at (866) 890-7337 or fill out our short contact form.
+All conversations are confidential, and we never share or sell your information.

 Frequently Asked Questions